-Conditions to be followed by Members using Tamesis Club whilst current conditions are in force.
-This Notice will be revised when Government imposed conditions are changed.
+Conditions to be followed by Members using Tamesis Club whilst the current conditions are in force.
+This Notice will be revised whenever Government imposed conditions are changed.

-If you or anybody in your household display any symptoms of Coronavirus infection, none of you may come to the Club and you should self-isolate for the Government recommended period.
+If you or anybody in your household displays any symptoms of Coronavirus infection, none of you may come to the Club and you should self-isolate for the Government recommended period.

-Except when organised racing is in progress on Sunday mornings, the Clubhouse and Changing Rooms are closed, so no toilet or washing facilities are available at the Club.
+Except when organised racing is in progress on Sunday mornings, the Clubhouse and Changing Rooms are closed, which means that no toilet or washing facilities are available at the Club.
 If you intend going on the water you should change into your kit at home.
 Whilst organised racing is taking place, limited changing room toilets will be open and we will make available the sanitising and wiping products which are required.

-If you handle anything that you have not brought with you it is suggested that you wear gloves when doing so or use hand sanitiser afterwards.
+If you handle anything that you have not brought with you, you should either wear gloves when doing so or use hand sanitiser before and afterwards.

 If you think you may use Club equipment (i.e. chairs, tables etc.) please bring sanitiser and cloths to wipe them down before and after use.

 On Club premises, you and all members of your household must observe the current social distancing from members of all other households.
 Please do your best to ensure that young children in your charge do not break this restriction.

 The lawn and riverfront are there for your enjoyment – please keep proper social distancing.

 Sailing, paddleboarding and canoeing are allowed if done within the Government restrictions.